RKrafty/LSPCA/README.md

 In structionson how to run the LSPCA package for mac users are provided in <a href="./Help_files/Mac_Users_Instructions.md">mac users instruction</a> file.

 ### Windows users
-The `LSPCA` can be installed dirrectly from GitHub:
+The `LSPCA` can be installed dirrectly from GitHub by running the following code in R. If this method does not work on your computer, you can run the LSPCA on Docker Desctop.
+Instructions are provided in in <a href="./Help_files/Windows_Users_Instructions.md">windows users instruction</a> file.

 ```r
 library(devtools)